xoxzo/blog.xoxzo.com/content/Events/pycon-jp-2019-en.md

 ![PyCon JP 2019 conference]({filename}/images/pycon-jp-2019/pycon-collage-01.jpg)

-I spent most of time meeting old friends, overseas attendents, talking about our products and generally discussing about the status of the python communities in our countries.
+I spent most of time meeting old friends, overseas attendents, talking about our products and generally discussing about the status of the Python communities in our countries.

 ## Talks